harvard-lil/perma/developer.md

 its baked `node_modules` matches, and recreate the `node_modules` volume if the container needs to pick the change up.

+#### The js-wacz worker has its own manifest

+`services/js-wacz/` is a second, independent npm project holding only `@harvard-lil/js-wacz`, which `perma/celery_tasks.py` shells out to for WARC to WACZ conversion.
+It is **not** part of `perma_web`'s dependency tree and is not covered by `npm-shrinkwrap.json`.

+Upgrading it always requires an image rebuild. `services/` is not bind-mounted into the `web` container, and `perma_web/Dockerfile` deletes both manifests right after running `npm ci --prefix /perma/services/js-wacz/`, so the container holds only the installed `node_modules` and editing the manifest alone changes nothing you can run.
+Bump the version, then `docker compose build web`.

+Note also that `docker-compose.override.yml`'s `x-hash-paths` — the file list whose hashes drive the web image tag — does not include these manifests, so a worker-only dependency change does not by itself cause CI to rebuild the image.

 ### Migrate the database

 ```